 Suspension Events

 Section 7.01 Remedies .
-If a Suspension Event has occurred and is continuing, then to make purchases of Certificates hereunder to be terminated, whereupon the Commitment Amounts shall terminate; provided, however that in the event of the occurrence of a Suspension Event under Section 7.01(f) of the Trust Agreement, the obligation of the Purchasers to purchase Certificates shall automatically be terminated the Administrative Agent the Transaction Documents .
+If a Suspension Event has occurred and is continuing, then[the Purchasers] may declare their obligations , and in any such event:

+(a) the Administrative Agent (i) shall at the request, or may with the consent, of the Majority Eligible Holders of the Class A Certificates, by notice to the Trust and the Servicer, declare the obligations to each Purchaser to make purchases of Certificates hereunder to be terminated, whereupon the Commitment Amounts shall terminate; provided, however that in the event of the occurrence of a Suspension Event under [Section 7.01(f)] of the Trust Agreement, the obligation of the Purchasers to purchase Certificates shall automatically be terminated.
+If a Suspension Event has occurred and is continuing, the Trust, and (ii) shall, at the request, or may with the consent, of the Majority Eligible Holders of the Class A Certificates, by notice to the Trust and the Servicer, declare all amounts payable under this Agreement and the Certificates to be forthwith due and payable in full, without presentment, demand, protest or further notice of any kind (including, without limitation, any notice of intent to accelerate or notice of acceleration), all of which are hereby expressly waived by the Trust;

+(b) the Administrative Agent, and the Purchasers may exercise the remedies therefor set forth in shall at the requestor may with the consent of the Majority Eligible Holders of the Class A Certificates, proceed to enforce its rights and remedies under the Transaction Documents for the ratable benefit of the Purchasers by appropriate proceedings.

 Section 7.02 Exclusivity; Waiver .
 No right or remedy under any Transaction Document shall be exclusive of any other right, power or remedy, but shall be cumulative and in addition to any other right, power, or remedy thereunder or now or hereafter existing by law or in equity and the exercise by a party hereto of any one or more of such rights, powers, or remedies shall not preclude the simultaneous or further exercise of any or all of such other rights, powers, or remedies.
 Any failure to insist upon the strict performance of any provision hereof or to exercise any option, right, power or remedy contained herein shall not constitute a waiver or relinquishment thereof for the future.
 Receipt by any of the Administrative Agent, the Trustee, or any of the Purchasers of any amount payable under any Transaction Document with knowledge of a Suspension Event shall not constitute a waiver of such Suspension Event, and no waiver by any of the Administrative Agent, the Trustee, or any of the Purchasers of any provision of the Transaction Documents shall be deemed to be made unless made in writing.
 The Administrative Agent, the Trustee and the Purchasers shall be entitled to injunctive relief in case of the violation or attempted or threatened violation of any of the provisions of the Transaction Documents by any Person, a decree compelling performance of any of the provisions hereof, or any other remedy allowed by law or in equity.